Network Bridges Information

 - Source route bridging refers to path information that is inside of the packet and provided by the source computer.

-This diagram shows how a bridge is used to connect two network segments to each other so that both can access a database server.
+This diagram shows how a bridge is used to connect two network segments to each other.

 Types of Network Bridges